 Lessons Learnt: Directing Drama in VR

-The whole experience was a blast.
+The whole experience of making Ashes to Ashes was a blast.
 But what did we learn from it?
 What insights did we gain?
 The three directors behind the film, Ingejan Ligthart Schenk, Jamille van Wijngaarden and Steye Hallema, share their five most valuable lessons.

 1. Having three directors is a blessing